 The sparkle of crystal from a chandelier can juxtapose beautifully with more rustic and rugged furniture.

 French country chandeliers and sconces can add a layer of feminine romance to French Nordic decor.
 White fairy lights can even be effective when done right.

-The finishes of light fixtures tends to be weathered wood or aged metals so antiques always look more beautiful than new examples.
+The finish of light fixtures tends to be weathered wood or aged metals so antiques always look more beautiful than new examples.

 Pale & Lovely Palette

 I love the pale palette often employed in Nordic French and European country homes.
 Bright whites, faded creams, putty greys, and quiet blues tell a story about: limited natural light, the countryside, understated beauty, and tranquility.

 What does it mean to style effortlessly or with a light hand?
 I have already discussed over-cluttering shelves with filler, but there is certainly more to it.